-) are both evergreen parasitic perennials with white or translucent berries, that grow on the trunks and branches of deciduous trees.
+Mistletoe (Viscum album) is an evergreen perennial with white or translucent berries that grow on the trunks and branches of deciduous trees.
 They are common holiday symbols sold frequently during the winter holiday season.